TextTree

 For other operations, check the ?
 (Help) button in the top-right of the editor.
 Changes are saved automatically.

-Duplicate to explore different angles
+Duplicate to explore a different angle

-You don’t have to settle for one analysis.
 When you want to try the same theme from a different perspective, right-click the file in the tree → Duplicate to create a new version while keeping the original intact.

 What loops reveal